opennetworkinglab/onos/web/gui2/AngularMigration.md

 `ng serve`

 command and can be left running as code changes are made.
+Please see README.md for notes on how to run this.
 Once this is running a browser attached to [http://localhost:4200](http://localhost:4200) will display the application and any changes made to the code will be visible immediately as the page will refresh